Fbeen/UniqueSlugBundle/readme.md

 fbeen_unique_slug:
     slugifier_class: App\Service\MyCustomSlugifier
 ```
+4. Now you should run **phpunit Tests/SlugifierTest** in the main directory of this bundle to test your slugifier class! (you must have phpunit installed.
+See https://phpunit.readthedocs.io/en/8.0/installation.html)

 Ready!
 From now on the slugs will be generated with your own slugifier class.

 ## Full configuration example with default values